BasicsReviewed for beginners

 • Public blockchains: Anyone can join, read the data, and participate.
 Bitcoin and Ethereum are public blockchains.

 • Private blockchains: Controlled by a company or group.
 Only approved members can participate.
-Used by some businesses for internal processes.

 • Layer 1 blockchains: The main blockchains like Bitcoin, Ethereum, and Solana.